battermann/cvk77.github.io/_posts/2015-12-03-parser-combinators.markdown

 We're dealing with an URL, so even without knowing the specs, we can guess that we will encounter "things delimited by slashes".
 According to the webservice specification, these "things" can only consist of characters and numbers.
 We'll start with a parser that reads these _symbols between the slashes_ and call it `value`.

 > Functions in Haskell are defined by just assigning a value to a name.
-Function parameters are optional, a function without parameters returns a constant value.
 Haskell doesn't need parentheses around and commas between function parameters.

 ```
 value = do